- get involved

 This is the dream that launched the first NVC Educators Institute in Olympia, Washington, in the summer of 2001.
 A team of NVC trainers met with 25 teachers from various parts of the U.S. and immersed ourselves in processes and activities that deepen the consciousness of Nonviolent Communication and that strengthen the vital skills of relationship and peacemaking.
 Fun and laughter accompanied our days of learning together and several participants commented that it was the most active and fun NVC workshop they had participated in.
 At the end of five days, teachers returned home with new hope, new and sharpened tools, and a network of support that they can call upon throughout the school year.

 The same quality of deep and engaged learning through play and community has been evident in subsequent Institutes.
 These comments from teachers who have attended the Institute are typical:

 “I am writing from a place of deep gratitude after returning from the Educators Institute.
 My needs for learning, connection, hope and inspiration were met in a profound way; I so appreciate the many opportunities to learn through a variety of styles.”

 “I learned a new way to communicate and connect with kids.
 I got to connect with a group of people like never before.
 The five days were full to the brim of learning and “a-ha” moments.
 It was truly heart and mind opening.”

 You can contribute to the dream of life-enriching education in the following ways:

-2) Tell teachers, school administrators and staff, and parents about the Educators Institute (download a flier)
+2) Tell teachers, school administrators and staff, and parents about the Educators Institute.

 3) Donate to our scholarship fund (any amount gratefully received) so that teachers who are not able to afford the cost of tuition can participate in the Institute.
-For information on our scholarship fund, email the Teach for Life registrar, Barbara Larson.
+For information on our scholarship fund, email the Teach for Life registrar, Sura Hart.